RodolfoAMaranhao/RodolfoAMaranhao.github.io/Steam_Dash_Page.md

 • On average, each gamer will buy about 10 games. <br><br>
 • Even though Dota 2 is the best selling game and most played game overall, Sid Meier's Civilization V was the game played the longest by a single gamer.  <br><br>

-To conclude, Steam has some clear best-selling games.
-Making sales and advertising for their main games could increase revenue and bring more gamers to purchase and play such games.
-Other gaming comnpanies can also try to understand how these games are compelling people to purchase and try to replicate some strategies to make the gaming industry more competitive.
-For example, the 3 games most played have competitions where the champions win considerable prizes.
-Additionally, these games are constantly getting updated and release new features constantly.
+In summary, Steam possesses several standout best-selling games.
+Focusing on sales and marketing efforts for these flagship titles has the potential to boost revenue and attract a larger player base.
+Other gaming companies can learn from the success of these games and aim to replicate some of their strategies, thereby enhancing competitiveness in the gaming industry.
+For example, the top three games have organized competitions with significant prizes for champions, compelling players to play more.
+Furthermore, these games maintain a continuous updates and introduce new features on a regular basis, always bringing something new to the table.

 For more details see <a href="https://github.com/RodolfoAMaranhao/Power_BI_Steam_Games_Dashboard">Project Files</a>